MOSAIKSoftware/docker-debian/README.md

 Including confd.
 See: https://github.com/kelseyhightower/confd/blob/master/docs/quick-start-guide.md

+## periodic
+Including a cron like wrapper

 ## entrypoint commands

 this image contains some predefined commands:

+shell -> Starts a bash inside the container init -> runs scripts in /container-init

+By default it will start the command defined in CMD inside your Dockerfile using dinit.

 ### init
 you can init this container using the entrypoint "init" it will run /docker/container_init.d scripts using run-parts.